Foysal-BoyTech/job-search/README.md

 - **Check your preparation** with this [collection of common JavaScript Front-End reference questions](https://github.com/yangshun/front-end-interview-handbook).
 - **Scroll through this book**: “[Cracking the coding interview](https://www.dropbox.com/s/zhs8r98f1qf62ug/Cracking%20the%20Coding%20Interview.pdf?dl=0)”.
 Especially check the first few sections.

 During the next few weeks, keep practicing and improving your whiteboarding skills more or less daily, until you sign an offer.
 There are many platforms to do this.
-As a Codeworks student, if you sign up on [Coderbyte](https://coderbyte.com/) through [this link](https://coderbyte.com/sl?signupPromo=codeworks-practice-463463) you get free unlimited access for 3 months (if you already signed up during our intro course, you need to delete your account first, or sign up for a new one with a different email).
+As a perk, if you sign up on [Coderbyte](https://coderbyte.com/) through [this link](https://coderbyte.com/sl?signupPromo=codeworks-practice-463463) you get free unlimited access for 3 months (if you already signed up during our intro course, you need to delete your account first, or sign up for a new one with a different email).

 Independently of the platform(s) that you choose, find what level of challenges you can solve, and then try to go a step up.